Derv-OFlynn/Fallout3rdYear/1_ClientServingProgramming/CA1 Notes.md

 - Ability to survive the loss of subnet hardware
 - Ability to handle multiple types of data including files and real-time speech

-These requirement led to the adoption of a connectionless packet-switching network within the <mark style="background: #FF5582A6;">internet</mark> layer
+These requirements led to the adoption of a connectionless packet-switching network within the <mark style="background: #FF5582A6;">internet</mark> layer

-<mark style="background: #FF5582A6;">The Internet Layer:</mark> This layer is key to the whole architecture
+<mark style="background: #FF5582A6;">The Internet Layer:</mark>
+- This layer is key to the whole architecture
 - It facilitates hosts injecting packets into any network
 - It ensures correct routing of packets to the Destination station